a-synchronous/rubico/TRANSDUCERS.md

 <br />

-`manyNumbers` above goes through two batch transformations from `.filter` and `.map`.
-It is not very memory efficient.
+In the above example, `manyNumbers` goes through two batch transformations from `.filter` and `.map` - this is not so memory efficient.

 With transducers, you could express the above transformation as a single pass without incurring a memory penalty.

 <br />